dansiviter/gcp-util/microprofile/metrics/README.md

-# Microprofile Metrics Stackdriver Integration
+# Microprofile Metrics Cloud Monitoring Integration

-Bridges the gap between Microprofile Metrics and Stackdriver.
+Bridges the gap between Microprofile Metrics and Cloud Monitoring.

 This implementation attempts the following:
 1. Snapshots the data as fast as possible,
-2. If not created already does it's best to create a `com.google.api.MetricDescriptor` for the `Metric` and persists to Stackdriver,
+2. If not created already does it's best to create a `com.google.api.MetricDescriptor` for the `Metric` and persists to Cloud Monitoring,
-3. Iterates around the snapshot data persisting it to Stackdriver.
+3. Iterates around the snapshot data persisting it to Cloud Monitoring.

 Metric will have the following values:
 * Type: `custom.googleapis.com/microprofile/<registry_type>/<MetricId#name>`